 Pro Tools is regarded as the top industry standard because it is used in most large studios.
 This sequencer makes it easy to transport and use project files (which are usually incompatible between different DAW’s) everywhere.

 It is also praised for its post-production convenience which has a frame accurate sync and fast editing tools, with great processing options (routing, bussing).
 Once you get to know the keyboard shortcuts, it can prove to be a straightforward sequencer with a fast workflow.
 Moreover, the transition from another DAW to this one is much more convenient than with Ableton Live.
 Pro Tools is definitely more turned towards editing audio and applying diverse effects.
-This is one of the reason for its mainspread use in studio’s, and more generally in the post-production phase.
+This is one of the reasons for its main spread use in studio’s, and more generally in the post-production phase.

 In certain aspects, the software remains superior to other host softwares.
 For example, a recent feature which was implemented is the fantastic time-stretching algorithm.
 This feature allows you to slow down, speed up, lengthen or shorten a piece of audio flawlessly.
 In that aspect Pro Tools does a lot better than its rivals.